• Focus on one key client with mix of blue chip brands

-If you seek a dynamic role in a highly awarded agency, working with world class talent – the role offers this and so much more!
-This exciting opportunity demands an experienced Senior Account Director (or a talented Account Director ready to take a step up) with strong strategic acumen, who can manage a large team and build strong relationships across a multi-layered client – all the while ensuring the highest creative standards.
+If you seek a dynamic role in a highly awarded agency, working/managing world class talent – the role offers this and so much more!
+This exciting opportunity demands an experienced Group Account Director with strong strategic acumen, who can manage a large team and build strong relationships across a multi-layered client (with a few other high profile clients) – all the while ensuring the highest creative standards.

 Exceptional financial management and organisational skills plus, the ability to mentor and grow your team will also be essential.